akirby23/halloween-memory-game/README.md

 ### Media

-Credit to the following artists from [Flaticon](https://www.flaticon.com/) who made the images used for the front of the cards:
+- Credit to the following artists from [Flaticon](https://www.flaticon.com/) who made the images used for the front of the cards:

   - [iconixar](https://www.flaticon.com/authors/iconixar) who made the halloween-moon & halloween-castle icons.
   - [tulpahn](https://www.flaticon.com/authors/tulpahn) who made the halloween-ballons icon.
   - [mavadee](https://www.flaticon.com/authors/mavadee)  who made the halloween-cat icon.
   - [Freepik](https://www.flaticon.com/authors/freepik) who made the  halloween-skeleton, halloween-bat, halloween-spider, halloween-cauldron & halloween-witch icons.
   - [Umeicon](https://www.flaticon.com/authors/umeicon) who made the halloween-pumpkin icon.
 This artist also created the pumpkin icon used for the Favicon.
+- The background image & card back image were obtained from Shutterstock.

 ### Acknowledgements

 - My mentor Derek McAuley for taking the time to review my code, provide helpful feedback & for being available for any questions that I had.